mkbrechtel/patterns/docs/development/design/ddd-reference.md

 3. Speak a *ubiquitous language* within an explicitly *bounded context*.

-This three-­‐point summary of DDD depends on the definition of the terms, which are defined in this booklet.
+This three-point summary of DDD depends on the definition of the terms, which are defined in this booklet.

 Many projects do modeling work without getting much real benefit in the end.
 The patterns of DDD distil successful practices from projects where dramatic benefits have come from modeling.
-Taken together, they lay out a quite different approach to modeling and software development that runs from fine details to high-­‐level vision.
-Rigorous modeling conventions must be balanced with free exploration of models in col aboration with non-­‐technical people.
+Taken together, they lay out a quite different approach to modeling and software development that runs from fine details to high-level vision.
+Rigorous modeling conventions must be balanced with free exploration of models in col aboration with non-technical people.

 Tactics and strategy must be combined to succeed, and DDD addresses both tactical and strategic design.